-Helen has an established practice representing individuals charged with offences relating to football disorder and defending against the imposition of Football Banning Orders.
+Helen also has an established practice representing individuals charged with offences relating to football disorder and defending against the imposition of Football Banning Orders.

 Notable Cases